 Those who have experienced infertility or work with those who did would never wish it on anyone– least of all, someone who voluntarily placed her child for adoption.

-Why do some birthmoms avoid pregnancy after placing?
+Why do some birthmoms avoid pregnancy again?

 Some birthmothers, particularly in the closed adoption era, were so traumatized and shamed by the placement experience that they felt unworthy of ever becoming pregnant again.
 Margaret’s only son was “adopted out” in the Baby Scoop Era.
 She said the nuns at the maternity home she delivered at told the mothers they were “damaged goods” for having had a child out of wedlock.
 “That put the fear of God in me about ever getting pregnant again,” she said.
 “I thought no child deserved to grow up with the likes of me.”
 She’ll always wonder what motherhood might have been like, she says?
 But now in her seventies, she knows she’ll never know.